 For those who were becoming pessimistic about Yugoslavia's chances for survival, the January 1990 League of Communists of Yugoslavia (LCY) party congress was critical.
 As US Ambassador Warren Zimmerman described the event, "the League of Communists of Yugoslavia became the first ruling communist party in the world to commit suicide."
-The congress collapsed after the Slovene delegation, objecting to Serb policy in Kosovo, walked out, and the Croat delegation refused to continue the meeting them.31
+The congress collapsed after the Slovene delegation, objecting to Serb policy in Kosovo, walked out, and the Croat delegation refused to continue the meeting them.

 The next month, Deputy Secretary of State Lawrence Eagleburger visited Yugoslavia to signal US support for reform-minded Prime Minister Ante Marković, and gauge conditions firsthand.
-Eagleburger's grim assessment prompted David Gompert, senior director for Europe and Eurasia on the National Security Council, to ask the State Department to direct US embassies across Europe to warn of deteriorating conditions in Yugoslavia.32 Zimmerman recalls:
+Eagleburger's grim assessment prompted David Gompert, senior director for Europe and Eurasia on the National Security Council, to ask the State Department to direct US embassies across Europe to warn of deteriorating conditions in Yugoslavia.
+Zimmerman recalls:

 The American message was greeted in Europe with a yawn.
-The Europeans simply couldn't believe that Yugoslavia was in serious trouble. . . .
-The French and British governments were particularly dismissive of American concern, putting it off to a fevered Congress and an overwrought executive branch.33 discuss the future of Eastern Europe.
+The Europeans simply couldn't believe that Yugoslavia was in serious trouble. ...
+The French and British governments were particularly dismissive of American concern, putting it off to a fevered Congress and an overwrought executive branch.

+Three months prior to Eagleburger's February 1990 trip, Marten van Heuven convened a conference to discuss the future of Eastern Europe.
 Meeting in Elkridge, Maryland, the conference participants, who included Intelligence Community and outside experts, recognized that the changes sweeping Europe were destabilizing and that, "In the near term, the process of disintegration will outpace the process of integration."
 Despite noting that changes were due to the "demise of the post-war Stalinist model," a Cold War construct continued to dominate the analysis.
 The experts concluded that US involvement in Eastern Europe would remain necessary because, "only the US will be capable of engaging the Soviet Union on fundamental issues of stability in the region."
-Staling in the soul of the conference participants, who included that US involvement in Eastern Europe would remain necessary because, "only the US will be capable of engaging the Soviet Union on fundamental issues of stability in the region."